+Analysis for LU-9.6: The project is providing approximately 5,098 square feet of private open space in the form of private balconies.
+Each residential unit will have a private balcony.
+The project is also providing approximately 2,324 square feet of common open space on the seventh floor.
+The seventh floor will include a roof terrace and a common room complete with a full-sized kitchen and seating area.
+The project site is located approximately 0.5 mile from Cahill Park, approximately 0.6 mile from O'Connor Park and approximately 0.3 mile from Del Monte Dog Park.
+The City's Residential Design guidelines state that new residential developments should provide a minimum of 60 square feet of private open space per residential unit and 100 square feet of common open space per residential unit.
+Based on 56 units, the project would need to provide 3,360 square feet of private open space and 5,600 square feet of common open space.
 The proposed 5,098 square feet of private open space exceeds the recommended 3,360 square feet.
 However, the proposed 2,324 square feet of common open space is less than the 5,600 square feet of recommended common open space.
-The lack of the minimum square feet of common space is off-set by the project being located within 3⁄4-mile of three neighborhood parks, which could provide the project site with common open space nearby.
-Based on the overall additional private open space provided and the close proximity to public parks, the proposal's open space is adequate and in compliance with this General Plan policy.
+The lack of the minimum square feet of common space is alleviated by the project being located within $\frac{3}{2}$ -mile of three neighborhood parks. which could provide the project site with common open space nearby.
+Based on the overall additional private open space provided and the close proximity to public parks, the project's open space meets the intent of this General Plan policy.